Pyrosomes: Strange and Bioluminescent Creatures in the Ocean

 The Pyrosome Colony

-Pyrosomes are still mysterious animals.
+Pyrosomes are still mysterious creatures.
 There is a lot that is unknown and puzzling about their biology.
 Some facts have been discovered, however.

 The individual animals in a pyrosome are known as zooids.
 They are tunicates but are very small in size.
 The colony generally resembles a thimble in shape.
 The one in the photo at the start of this article is about a centimetre long.
 Some colonies are much longer than an adult human and have an opening large enough for a person to enter.
 There may be hundreds, thousands, or even hundreds of thousands of zooids in a particular colony.